Purchasing A Computer System

 Being well informed is your best buying resource and protection!
 Before you go shopping for a computer, learn all you can about computer basics.
 While you do not have to become a computer guru, learn what you can about common computer jargon.
 Knowing what is meant by such standard terms as RAM, Megabytes, Gigabytes, Megahertz, or DPI can be a great help to you.

-Canvass magazine advertisements and the local newspapers before hitting the stores.
+Canvass magazine advertisements, the local newspapers, and Internet before going shopping.
 Get a feel for what configurations are being offered and at what prices.
 Get a computer quote for a particular configuration from at least three different sources.
 This will give you a good idea if what you are looking to buy is truly a good deal.
 Capitalizing on basic computer knowledge and current prices can be your best money saving tactic.

 4. PC System To Purchase